 4 the generation is an Aboriginal history and cultural program for non, current and former youth-in-care, ages 15-19 living in the Greater Vancouver Area.
 The project aims to fill a gap that exists for youth who come from their communities and helps them to re-establish a link to their heritage and culture.
-This project is funded by the Vancouver Foundation.

 Despite policies in place for establishing cultural plans of care, Aboriginal youth living in and out of the foster system need more consistent access to traditional mentors as well as activities to reinforce their inner cultural foundation (the ways of being).
 This particular gap makes it very difficult for young people to understand who they are, where they come from and what this means to identify themselves.

 To address this challenge, the 4 The Generation program is supporting youth in and out of care to develop the trust and skills needed to become the next generation of culturally-grounded leaders.

 Objectives of the program are to:

 - Develop and deliver a year-long culturally grounded and informed program to Aboriginal youth in and out of care to enhance knowledge, skills and self-awareness of their own culture (the ways of being).
 Potential activities include: medicine walks, land stewardship and gathering, and canning